Material-Specific Guide

 1. Clean the sample thoroughly to remove cutting fluid and debris

-2. Place sample in mounting press with phenolic resin (preferred) or epoxy
+2. Place sample in mounting press with glass-filled epoxy (preferred for hardened steels) or plain epoxy

 4. Heat to 150-180°C and hold for 5-8 minutes